system-zero/system-zero/src/data/semantics/Language.md

     public
     "exposed_fun" : func {
-      println ("I am a function method, and I can saw you them all.") return this.private_prop + " " + this.metoo
+      println ("I am a function method, and I can see you them all.") return this.private_prop + " " + this.metoo
       # Some Interpreted Languages they refer to this self object as self,
       # some as this.
 We use this, and which has sence only inside map methods.